 While on Duty, he must not enter into conversation with any one, except on matters relating to his Duty.

 He must be particularly cautious, not to interfere idly or unnecessarily; when required to act, he will do so with decision and boldness; on all occasions he may expect to receive the fullest support in the proper exercise of his authority.

 He must remember, that there is no qualification more indispensable to a Police Officer than a perfect command of temper, never suffering himself to be moved in the slightest degree, by any language or threats that may be used; if he do his Duty in a quiet and determined manner, such conduct will probably induce well-disposed by-standers to assist him, should he require it.” (p.42)

-There are a lot of great of documents in the library here.
+There are a ton of great documents here in the Bramshill library.
 For all you Broken Windows fans, one from 1901 specifically mentions “disorder” (Instructions for the Lancaster Borough Police Force.
 Leeds: McCorquodale & Co (p.
 B1): “The absence of crime and disorder will be considered the best proof of the complete efficiency of the Police.”